What's in this indoor plant care guide

 If you want to keep your African Fig in tip top shape, then pruning is essential.
 Using sterilised pruning shears, cut away any dead leaves.
 This tree is also known to bleed its sap.
 After you have pruned your tree, be sure give your tree’s trunk a quick wipe.
 This will help to prevent any infections.
 A clean dust cloth will do just fine!

 Africans have been propagating this plant as far back as 5000 BC.
-Providing you have a test tube kit and some rooting powder, there is no reason you cannot do the same!
+Providing you have some empty jars and some rooting powder, there is no reason you cannot do the same!

 You can propagate your Fig Tree by taking a cutting and placing it in your test tube with water.
 It should take a couple of months to develop roots strong enough to be repotted.
 However, you can reduce this using rooting powder.